-- Recently we have received an increase in applications to adopt one of our Lucky Mutts.
-While this is fantastic for our dogs, it is taking us longer to process applications, please be patient with our volunteers.
-In order to have your application approved timely, please make sure it is completed; if you list a veterinary clinic, please give them permission to speak with one of our volunteers, and if you rent, please make sure your landlord information is correct, and let them know one of our volunteers with be contacting them.
+Please be patient with our volunteers.
+In order to have your application approved timely, please make sure it is completed and your current contact information is accurate; if you list a veterinary clinic, please give them permission to speak with one of our volunteers, and if you rent, please make sure your landlord information is correct, and let them know one of our volunteers with be contacting them.

 We LOVE updates!
 If you've adopted one of our pups, join our Alumni page on Facebook.
 Organize playdates with your pup's littermates, get tips from other adopters, and let the hardworking volunteers who helped save your dog know how they're doing.